 Sometimes there’s a delay in final prices being available in time for billing.
 If that happens we’ll provide you an estimate based on the most accurate prices available, then reconcile any difference between that and the final price once released, normally in time for your next bill.

 Well, this just means that the system operator (Transpower) doesn’t have all of the data it needs to calculate accurate prices for certain half-hourly periods.
 In the interim they use an extreme ‘placeholder’ (or stand-in) price of 50,000 cents per kWh in the data they send us, to signal ‘infeasible pricing’.
 If you’re a Flick customer, we’ll let you know in your CHOICE app that we’re getting some unreliable pricing information, and you should hold tight.
 Your daily total will be adjusted when we receive the final prices from Transpower in around two days time, and they’re normally similar to the 2 half hour periods either side of the infeasible pricing event.

 To complicate things further, 5-minute indicative prices, often called “real-time prices”, are calculated at the end of each 5 minute period for every location too.
 They take into account the conditions of the power system at the beginning of the relevant 5 minute period.
 There is lot of variability in these prices, and Flick does not currently use them in its alerts or pricing tools, however they are available via other sources (Electricity Market Overview, Wholesale Information Trading System and Nodewatch).
-This is why you might receive an alert from these services despite not receiving one from your CHOICE app, or why you might see a different price displayed compared with your Flick tools.
+This is why you might receive an alert from these services despite not receiving one from the Flick app, or why you might see a different price displayed compared with your Flick tools.

 Want to know more?
 Read up on the impact of price spikes in our ‘Keep calm: it’s just a price spike’ blog.